Don Meij

-Donald Jeffrey Meij (/meɪ/, born December 27, 1968) is an Australian business entrepreneur and the group chief executive officer and managing director of Domino's Pizza Enterprises.
+Donald Jeffrey Meij (/meɪ/, born December 27, 1968) is an Australian business entrepreneur who served as the group chief executive officer and managing director of Domino's Pizza Enterprises until August 2024.

 After commencing as a pizza delivery driver in 1987 in Redcliffe, Queensland, for Silvio's Dial-a-Pizza while studying to be a high school teacher, Meij fell in love with the business and has since worked his way up the ranks.

-In May 2005, Meij led Domino's to become Australia's first publicly-listed pizza chain on the Australian Stock Exchange (ASX).
+In May 2005, Meij led Domino's to become Australia's first publicly listed pizza chain on the Australian Securities Exchange (ASX).

 Early life

 Meij, the middle child, was born in Rockhampton and grew up in Papua New Guinea for five years, then lived in north Queensland for five years before his family moved to Brisbane.
 He was raised in Brisbane along with two sisters.
 Meij attended Clontarf Beach State High School in Queensland and studied to be a teacher at the Queensland University of Technology, Kelvin Grove Campus, from 1987–1989 whilst working as a pizza delivery driver at Silvio's Dial-a-Pizza.
 He eventually left tertiary studies to pursue a career in the pizza industry.